danijuniordev/investing-challenge/README.md

 * The website has been tested changing the sizes and using navigation bar on follow browsers: Chrome, Microsoft Edge, Opera, Firefox, Safari.
 * For mobile testing, Google Chrome DevTools were utilized, and additional testing was conducted on a personal iPhone 11 Pro.
 * Responsive design has been implemented and tested on standard screen sizes using the device toolbar in Google Chrome DevTools.
-* Users can view quiz content by clicking start
+* Users can access quiz content by clicking "Play".
-* Users can click the right answer and it displays green
-* Users can click the wrong answer and it displays red
+* When users click the correct answer, which will be displayed in green.
+* When users click the incorrect answer, which will be displayed in red.
-* Users cannot click any answer buttons once clicked
+* Once clicked, users cannot select any answer buttons.
-* Users can go to the next question without clicking any button
+* Users can proceed to the next question without clicking any button.
-* Users can view the question number they are currently on
+* Users can view the current question number.
-* Users can view the score
+* Users can see their score.
-* Users can view the progress bar
+* Users can observe the progress bar.
-* Users can save the score at the end of the game
+* Users can save their score at the end of the game.
+* High scores display correctly.
+* The order of questions changes every time a new game is started.

 ## Validator Testing